-Form LM-10 employer reports must be filed by employers who engage in certain specified financial dealings with their employees, unions, union agents, and labor relations consultants, or who make expenditures for certain purposes relating to employee or union activity.
+Form LM-10 employer reports must be electronically filed by employers who engage in certain specified financial dealings with their employees, unions, union agents, and labor relations consultants, or who enter into agreements and make payments and expenditures for certain persuader activities or surveillance relating to employee or union activity.

 Form S-1 surety company reports must be filed by such companies for each year in which they had a bond in force insuring any union or trust in which a union is interested under the LMRDA, or a welfare or pension plan covered by the Employee Retirement Income Security Act of 1974 (ERISA).

-Additional information about the Labor- Management Reporting and Disclosure Act or the Civil Service Reform Act may be obtained from OLMS field offices.
+Additional information about the Labor- Management Reporting and Disclosure Act or the Civil Service Reform Act may be obtained from the OLMS publications page, emailing OLMS-Public@dol.gov, calling OLMS at (202) 693-0123, or directly from OLMS field offices.

-Another OLMS publication, Reports Required, contains more detailed information concerning required reports and the circumstances when each one must be filed, when it is due, required signers, and other basic information.
-A copy of Reports Required is available online.
-Copies of Reports Required, other OLMS publications, and blank reporting forms and instructions are available at any OLMS office.
+In particular, another OLMS publication, Reports Required, contains more detailed information concerning required reports and the circumstances when each one must be filed, when it is due, required signers, and other basic information.

 For electronic filing and information on electronic filing, please visit the OLMS website at www.dol.gov/agencies/olms/reports/electronic-filing.

 Last Updated: 4-13-23